visanalexandru/felics/DOC.md

 Image formats may use lossless or lossy compression.
 For example, the PNG standard specifies that the compression should preserve all information [4](Portable Network Graphics (PNG) Specification (Second Edition), n.d.).
 JFIF, on the other hand, uses JPEG compression, which can be either lossless or lossy.

+### Codes

+In information theory, a code refers to a system of mapping symbols or strings of symbols to codewords, where each codeword is a string of bits.
+For text data, symbols may be individual characters like letters, numbers and punctuation.
+For image data, symbols could represent individual pixels in an image.

+Using codes, we can map any information into a bitstring.
+The length of the bitstring depends on the quality of the code and the probabilities of the individual symbols [5].

 ### FELICS

-#### Description of the algorithm
 FELICS, which stands for "fast and efficient lossless image compression system", works by modeling the distribution of a pixel's intensity value using the values of its two nearest neighbours that have already been visited.

 FELICS proceeds by coding pixels their in raster-scan order.
 This means that FELICS traverses the image line by line, from the left to the right.
 Therefore, the two nearest neighbours of a pixel are usually the one above and the one to the left of the current pixel.

 ![neighbour-figure](./figures/neighbours.png)

 *Figure shows the various possible configurations for the neighbouring pixels (A and B) of a given pixel (X)*

 In the context of a grayscale image, each pixel has a single intensity value, $ V $.
 For images with multiple channels, each pixel may be represented by multiple intensity values.
 For example, an RGB image has three channels: red, green and blue.
 We can think of a pixel as a triplet $ (R, G ,B) $, with an intensity value for each channel.
 Since the algorithm only works for grayscale images, a pixel will only have one intensity value.

-To encode a pixel $P$, the algorithm looks at the two neighbouring pixels and their :w intensities.
+To encode a pixel $P$, the algorithm looks at the two neighbouring pixels and their intensities.
 The smaller neighbouring value is called $ L $, and the larger value $ H $.
 Next, we compute $ \Delta = H - L$, the prediction context of $P$.
 The coding proceeds as follows:

 <pre>
 if  L <= P <= H